Big Bear Valley Single Family Homes- Bill Young cell: 909-553-3564

 For more inventory info on the Big Bear real estate market, please visit my search engine on a separate page ("Search Big Bear Listings") within this website.

-Summer is here in Big Bear valley, our inventory stable, and sales are up 10% year over year.
+Winter is just around the corner here in Big Bear valley, our inventory stable, and sales are up 10% year over year.
 We have a good selection of quality listings available today.
 Visitors to Big Bear over the last several months are now thinking about buying a cabin for use this year and beyond.
 The distressed offerings are a much smaller component of the sales... this is good news for equity sellers.
 And it’s a very good time to be a buyer.
 We are not seeing the panic-buying that can be seen elsewhere in metro SoCal.

 For future reference, here are several links that will have current updates on anything happening in Big Bear Valley.